AndyDaMandy/Elden-Ring-Stat-Planner/README.md

 It's a simple tool to help you build your character.
 First select yoru base stats and then begin building from there.

-This uses simpleStorage, a form of local storage which will save the data to your browser locally.
+This project uses simpleStorage: https://github.com/ZaDarkSide/simpleStorage, a form of local storage which will save the data to your browser locally.
 If you refresh cookies, etc, it will need to restart.